ACLU files suit against Northwest Public Schools

 Staff and students were notified of the Saga’s elimination on May 19.

-In those public records obtained by ACLU of Nebraska, on Aug.
+In the public records obtained by ACLU of Nebraska, on Aug.
 24 one school official said in a text to another, the article was “very poorly written.”

 Edwards said in an email to a former Nebraska City student (where he was superintendent before coming to Northwest) the resulting controversy was “due to an inaccurate article written by an over zealous [sic] reporter who misconstrued multiple facts.”

-At the time, the school's official response concerning the Saga's cancellation was "an administrative decision" and declined to further elaborate.
+At the time, the school's official response concerning the Saga's cancellation was calling it "an administrative decision" and declining to further elaborate.

 On Aug.
 29, ACLU of Nebraska took action, issuing a demand letter to Northwest Public Schools.
 They alleged violations of the First Amendment and Title IX, which relates to gender equality.